Vatican Necropolis: 20th century

 The mausoleums had been used by many generations and shared by several families.
-Archaeologists found around 120 burials in Mausoleum F and at least 170 in Mausoleum H. An approximate calculation of the number of body and urn burials in the 22 excavated tombs yielded a number of more than 1,000 funerals.
-This large number is due to the high infant mortality and low life expectancy in the 2nd Century CE.
+Archaeologists found around 120 burials in Mausoleum F, and at least 170 in Mausoleum H. An approximate calculation of the number of body and urn burials in the 22 excavated tombs yielded a number of more than 1,000 funerals.
+This large number is due to the high infant mortality and low life expectancy in the 2nd century.

 The former owners of six mausoleums (A, C, H, L, N, and O) have been identified from inscriptions above the entrance door.
 Mausoleum N is an example of a mausoleum that was used by different families at the same time.
 The inscription reports that it is the mausoleum of Marcus Aebutius Charito, but that one half belongs to Lucius Volusius Successus and Volusia Megiste, who jointly purchased some of it.

 21st century

 More of the necropolis was unearthed in 2003 during construction of a car park.
 The site is now open to visitors.

 Some tombs have undergone restorations, such as the ten-month project involving the Valerii Mausoleum.